-Collaborating with customers over contract negotiation.
+Customer Collaborations.
 Whether they have direct contact with customers or not, testers in an agile environment should be focused on what matters for the customer – which can vary from product to product.
 Customers may focus on new features, stability, security, or other requirements, depending on their needs and the product’s maturity.

-4 Agile testing methods
+Here are 4 Agile testing methods

 Acceptance test-driven development

 Acceptance test-driven development (ATDD) embraces the collaborative nature of Agile testing, bringing together customers, developers, and testers to create acceptance tests from the customer’s point of view.
 The customer focuses on the problem, the developer pays attention to how the problem will be solved, and the tester looks at what could go wrong.